SukhVirdi/AdaShip/README.md

 ##### Development Strategy

-My development strategy consisted of an object-orientated approach this would mean seperating the logic into a class to contain data associated to its intended mechanism and functionality.
-I kept the code in seperate files to ensure good coding standards and readability for example AdaShipGrid.h and AdaShip.h.
+My development strategy consisted of an object-orientated approach this would mean separating the logic into a class to contain data associated to its intended mechanism and functionality.
+I kept the code in separate files to ensure good coding standards and readability for example AdaShipGrid.h and AdaShip.h.

 To ensure that I fully understood the project and its planned user journey I designed the following Player V Computer Flow Diagram.
 This allowed me to visualise how I could decompose the program into various sub-parts and understand how a single user decision would affect their journey.
 I found this useful as there are various conditions and loops within my program for validation purposes and because the player is free to dictate how they want to continue with the program (e.g. quit program).